black and brown leather padded tub sofa

 UN SDG 12 - Responsible consumption and production

-Upcycled protein is produced from existing food crops or food-grade agricultural side-streams that would otherwise be underutilised, wasted, or downgraded in value.
+Upcycled protein and fibre is produced from existing food crops or food-grade agricultural side-streams that would otherwise be underutilised, wasted, or downgraded in value.

 We use food-grade brassica crops already grown for human consumption.